 Ordinance Date Adopted Was the DEP model adopted without change?
 If not, explain how the municipality's is more stringent.
 Entity Responsible for Enforcement Fees & Fines 1.
-Pet Waste 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer \$ 2.
-Wildlife Feeding 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer \$ 3.
-Litter Control 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer \$ 4.
-Improper Disposal of Waste 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer \$ 5.
-Yard Waste 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer \$ 6.
-Private Storm Drain Inlet Retrofitting .7/8/2011 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer \$ 7.
-Illicit Connections 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer \$ 8.
-Privately- Owned Salt Storage By or before 1/1/2024 TBD \$ 9.
-Tree Removal- Replacement By or before 1/1/2024 TBD \$
+Pet Waste 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer Up to \$100 per INC 2.
+Wildlife Feeding 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer Up to \$100 per INC 3.
+Litter Control 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer Up to \$100 per INC 4.
+Improper Disposal of Waste 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer Up to \$100 per INC 5.
+Yard Waste 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer Up to \$100 per INC 6.
+Private Storm Drain Inlet Retrofitting 7/8/2011 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer Up to \$100 per INC 7.
+Illicit Connections 9/1/2005 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Health Officer, and the Zoning Officer Up to \$100 per INC 8.
+Privately- Owned Salt Storage 4/15/2024 Yes Sewage Authority, Superintendent of Public Works and/or his/her designee, Code Enforcement, The Up to \$100 per INC